neoxic/lua-mongo/doc/database.md

 Drops `database` with `options` and returns `true`.
 On error, returns `nil` and the error message.

 ### database:getCollection(name)
-Returns a [Collection].
+Returns a [Collection] object.

 ### database:getCollectionNames()
-Returns a list of collection names in `database`.
+Returns a list of the names of all collections in `database`.
 On error, returns `nil` and the error message.

 ### database:getName()
 Returns the name of `database`.